Azure/azureml-assets/README.md

 # Adding New Assets
 Here are a some notes to help you get started:
 * First create the asset in your workspace.
 The asset schema is the same, whether it's in a workspace or registry.
-* [Get familliar with registries](https://github.com/Azure/azureml-previews/tree/main/previews/registries).
+* [Get familiar with registries](https://github.com/Azure/azureml-registries/tree/main/registries).
 Develop the asset in your own registry and get it working there first.
 * Here is an example component: https://github.com/Azure/azureml-assets/tree/main/training/vision/components/object_detection
 * Information on creating environments is in the [wiki](https://github.com/Azure/azureml-assets/wiki/Environments)
 * Folder structure: